azer/lowkick/README.md

 and the other target environments such as IE6, firefox haven't been tested yet.

 You can simply open the test URL with Internet Explorer, if you feel comfortable with that way.
-For those who hate seeing IE, LowKick has drivers and commands.
+For those who hate seeing IE should LowKick's drivers and commands.

 [The config file](https://github.com/azer/lowkick/blob/master/test/config.json)
-of LowKick defines commands the commands IE6, IE7 and IE8 to run its tests through virtual machines, using the VirtualBox driver, like below;
+of LowKick defines the commands IE6, IE7 and IE8 to run its tests through virtual machines, using the VirtualBox driver, like below;

 ```json